msg-rokr-ai/rokr-ai-documentation/docs/documents/vector-search-and-embeddings.md

 ![alt text](../images/vector-search-and-embeddings/1_YNkLJ0zye-TnaoG4xkYVoA.webp)

+*When Should You Use L1 or Manhattan distance?*

 This type of vector similarity is applicable in various scenarios where you want to measure the distance or dissimilarity between two points in a grid-based system, especially when movement is constrained to horizontal and vertical paths.

+### Steps

+Vector similarity search involves representing data as vectors in a high-dimensional space, organizing them with an index structure for efficient retrieval, and employing a distance metric to measure their similarity.
+Here's a breakdown:

+- Vector Representation: Data such as documents, images, or products are represented as vectors in a multi-dimensional space, where each dimension corresponds to a specific attribute or characteristic.

+- Distance Metric: A distance metric, like Euclidean distance or cosine similarity, measures the dissimilarity between vectors.
+The choice of metric depends on the data and application requirements.

+- Building the Index: Vectors and the chosen distance metric are used to construct the index structure, which partitions the high-dimensional space into smaller regions for efficient search.

+- Querying: A query vector representing the object of interest is compared to indexed vectors using the chosen distance metric.
+The index structure guides the search to relevant regions, reducing the number of comparisons needed.

+- Ranking and Retrieval: Retrieved vectors are ranked based on their similarity to the query vector, determined by the distance metric.
+Vectors with smaller distances are considered more similar and ranked higher.

+- Post-processing: Additional steps like filtering and ranking algorithms can refine search results based on application requirements, such as personalizing recommendations in recommendation systems.

 ### Usage with LLM's